 Plain-language definitions for the technical terms used above.

-- Full-scale range is the span between the lowest and highest output a converter can produce.
-Error specifications given as a percentage of FSR depend on the selected output range, such as 2.5 V or 5 V.
+FSR usually means full-scale range, the total span between the lowest and highest value a converter can output or measure, so error figures quoted as a percentage of FSR depend on the selected range such as 2.5 V or 5 V. In other contexts FSR can instead mean a force-sensing resistor, a component whose resistance changes with applied pressure, so check which sense is meant.

 Related Tutorials